After realising how common plastics and other single use items have become in our daily routine, it is difficult to justify using certain items.

 5. Plastic Toothbrush to an (almost) Compostable Toothbrush Made of Bamboo

-For the past two years now, I have been using Environmental Toothbrush.
+For the past two years now, an Environmental Toothbrush has been my go to toothbrush.
 The bristles are not compostable but I simply pull mine out with pliers and put the rest to compost. it’s better than nothing at all!

 5. Bottled Shampoo/Conditioner/Soaps/Deodorants to Package-Free Bars